Matrix Algebras with a Certain Compression Property I: Introduction

 While it is immediate from the definitions that every idempotent compressible algebra is also projection compressible, the converse is much less clear.
 As will be shown in $\S2$ and $\S3$, all of our preliminary examples indicate either the presence of the idempotent compression property or the absence of the projection compression property, thus providing evidence to the affirmative.
 Despite this evidence, our attempts at obtaining an intrinsic proof of the equivalence of these notions have been unsuccessful.
 Instead, a systematic case-by-case analysis is used to investigate whether or not such an equivalence exists.
 Our analysis reveals that the techniques for studying the compression properties for subalgebras of $\mm_3(\cc)$ differed significantly from those used for subalgebras of $\mm_n(\cc)$ when $n\geq 4$.
 For this reason, our study has been divided into two parts.

-Our examination begins in \S2 by introducing the notation and basic theory surrounding these notions of compressibility.
-This is followed by $\S3$ in which we investigate these properties in various concrete examples.
-As we shall see, the unital idempotent compressible algebras constructed in this section form an exhaustive list in $\mm_3(\cc)$ up to similarity and transposition.
+We begin our examination in \S2 by introducing the notation and basic theory surrounding these notions of compressibility.
+In \S3, we develop a library of algebras that admit the idempotent compression property.
+As we shall see, the unital idempotent compressible algebras constructed in this section account for all idempotent compressible algebras in $\mm_3(\cc)$ up to similarity and transposition.
 In order to show that this is the case, we will require certain results on the structure theory for matrix algebras outlined in $\S4$.
 We then devote $\S5$ to the classification of unital idempotent compressible subalgebras of $\mm_3(\cc)$, ultimately proving that in this setting, the notions of projection compressibility and idempotent compressibility coincide.

-In \cite{ZCramerCompressibility}, the sequel to this paper, our attention is devoted to the unital subalgebras of $\mm_n(\cc)$ when $n\geq 4$.
-The main result, \cite[Theorem 6.1.1]{ZCramerCompressibility}, states that the two notions of compressibility agree in this setting as well.
+In \cite{ZCramerCompressibility}, the sequel to this paper, we further examine the compression properties for unital subalgebras of $\mm_n(\cc)$ when $n\geq 4$.
+The main result, \cite[Theorem 7.1.1]{ZCramerCompressibility}, states that the two notions of compressibility agree in this setting as well.
 In fact, it is shown that up to similarity and transposition, the unital algebras admitting one (and hence both) of the compression properties are exactly those outlined in \S3 of this paper.